Nawsheen22/Nawsheen22/README.md

-- 🌱 I’m a data science enthusiast, always eager to learn more about machine learning and analytics.
+- 🌱 I’m a data science enthusiast, always eager to learn more about machine learning and Ai.
 - Python is my key language  🐍